Eating Disorder Therapy in Philadelphia | LGBTQ+ Affirming Treatment

 Together, we’ll figure out what’s been driving your eating struggles and what a life beyond them could actually look like for you.
 Defining what you want out of this journey helps you stay committed when things feel hard.
 Real lasting change happens when it’s driven by your own motivations for recovery, not mine.

 I use mind-body approaches including Art Therapy and Internal Family Systems to get to the root of your eating disorder.
-When you start to understand where your food issues come from, you can heal the pain underneath it.
+Art therapy can help you connect to your inner world in a way that words might not be able to.
+IFS helps you understand your conflicting feelings around your eating disorder, and make decisions grounded in your true self.
+When you start to understand where your food issues come from, you can heal the pain underneath them.

 I practice from a weight-inclusive and social justice framework.
 That means we’ll look at how messages from your family, culture, and society have shaped how you see yourself and how you feel in your body.
 By unlearning these beliefs, you can begin to treat yourself with real compassion and actually connect to what really matters to you.